paulomenon/paulomenon.github.io/_posts/2024-10-17-get-started-programming.markdown

 ---

+## Welcome to the world of programming!

+### Brief overview

-**Welcome to the world of programming!** Whether you’re looking to build a tech career, automate tasks, or simply explore a new hobby, starting your programming journey can be both exciting and overwhelming.
+Whether you’re looking to build a tech career, automate tasks, or simply explore a new hobby, starting your programming journey can be both exciting and overwhelming.
 Here are some essential tips to help you kickstart your learning path effectively.

+### My background programming

 I have been working in IT for **over 20 years**, during this time more than 10 years I worked as a Java developer then moved to a Consultant field.
-I didn’t stop developing just became less often as I needed to do more troubleshooting, and configurations, implement foundations for projects and eventually believe in not staying involved in long-term project development as before.
+I didn’t stop developing just became less often as I needed to do more troubleshooting, and configurations, implement foundations for projects, pilots, PoC and eventually when I get involved in long-term project to implement the end to end solution.

 So I am using my experience and how I learned how to program to help you as well on your journey.